sizeofvoid/libopeninput/doc/user/device-quirks.rst

 ------------------------------------------------------------------------------

 This list is a guide for developers to ease the process of submitting patches upstream.
-This section shows device quirks supported in git commit @includedoc git-version.dox
+This section shows device quirks supported in
+|git_version|.

 .. warning:: Quirks are internal API and may change at any time for any reason.
              No guarantee is given that any quirk below works on your version of